IndiaAparicio/freedomGame/documentations/documentation.md

 ### Mask

 A *sprite* was also created for the player, so that the player has a collider that provides the events when it touches the other colliders.
 However, since the player should look different depending on whether it wears a mask, several images were assigned to the *sprite*.
-Several boolean variables were then used to check whether the player was wearing the mask and whether he had touched the ground again since putting on the mask (because otherwise the mask would be on and off continuously for the entire time the player was touching the mask).
+Several boolean variables were then used to check whether the player was wearing the mask and whether they had touched the ground again since putting on the mask (because otherwise the mask would be on and off continuously for the entire time the player was touching the mask).
 Throughout the code for the game, I then very often used this Boolean logic to trigger events only once (in a given) in the draw loop.

 ![Collider](./media/mask-change.png)